JesseEledath/The-Very-Best/README.md

 ## Project Description

-I will attempt to make a rock paper scissors game using pokemone types, but you're shown what the oponent will chose.
+The-Very-Best is a rock paper scissors game using pokemone types, but you're shown what the oponent will chose.

 ## API and Data Sample